 Capasso at Harvard.
 Office: 8-309.

-→Wonseok Shin (wsshin ατ mit.edu) is a postdoc and applied-math instructor, who received is PhD in 2013 from Stanford with Shanhui Fan.
-His work is focused on efficient techniques for solving large-scale 3D Maxwell's equations in the frequency domain.
+- →Wonseok Shin (wsshin ατ mit.edu) is a postdoc and applied-math instructor, who received is PhD in 2013 from Stanford with Shanhui Fan.
+His work is focused on efficient techniques for solving large-scale 3D Maxwell's equations in the frequency domain, including nonlinear steady-state problems.
 Office: 8-311 (also 2-232c), x3-5482.

 graduate student in electrical engineering at MIT.
-He is currently working on adapting results from electromagnetic scattering theory to problems in ocean engineering.
+He is currently working on adapting results from electromagnetic scattering theory to problems in ocean engineering, as well as problems in surface-emitting lasers.
 Office: 8-309.

 Yao (jayyao ατ mit.edu) is a graduate student in